Familiar results at French Open as Nadal, Swiatek advance

 PARIS (AP) — Iga Swiatek closed out her latest French Open victory and raised a triumphant right fist.
 Rafael Nadal won less than half an hour later and celebrated with a left uppercut.

-The two defending champions make for a potent one-two combination at Roland Garros.
-Both won going away Saturday to reach the fourth round.
+The two defending champions make for a potent one-two combination at Roland Garros, where both won going away Saturday to reach the fourth round.

 Swiatek rallied from a break down in the opening set to beat Anett Kontaveit 7-6 (4), 6-0.
-Nadal wasn't fazed to lose serve twice in a row in the second set and he eliminated Cameron Norrie 6-3, 6-3, 6-3.
+Nadal was unfazed at losing serve twice in a row in the second set and eliminated Cameron Norrie 6-3, 6-3, 6-3.

-Nadal, 35, advanced to the round of 16 at a Grand Slam for the 50th time, and he’ll next play teenager Jannik Sinner.
-The Spanish superstar is trying to add to his record 13 French Open crowns and seeks his 21st major title, which would break the men’s record he shares with Roger Federer.
+Nadal, 35, advanced to the round of 16 at a Grand Slam for the 50th time.
+He's trying to add to his record 13 French Open crowns and seeks his 21st major title, which would break the men’s record he shares with Roger Federer.

+As Nadal spoke to the crowd after the match, fans reminded the Spaniard of his title total by shouting “treize!” -- 13 in French.

+Nadal will next play 19-year-old Italian Jannik Sinner, who is seeded 18th.

+“He's young, he's improving every week, he has big shots," Nadal said.
+“I need to be solid.
+I need to be aggressive too.
+I need to make him play from tough positions.
+It’s the fourth round — you can't expect an easy opponent.”

-Federer and Novak Djokovic are the only other men to have reached the fourth round at 50 major events.
+Nadal knows that from experience.
+Federer and Novak Djokovic are the only other men to reach the fourth round at 50 major events.

+“It’s good to have matches like that, because it keeps you down to earth, and you have to be careful on every point,” Swiatek said.
+“I’m just happy that I’m able to play really solid in really important moments.”

-The eighth-seeded Swiatek next faces 18-year-old Ukrainian Marta Kostyuk, who has reached the round of 16 at a major event for the first time.
+The eighth-seeded pride of Poland next faces 18-year-old Ukrainian Marta Kostyuk, who has reached the round of 16 at a major event for the first time.

 Sofia Kenin advanced to the fourth round for the third consecutive year by winning a seesaw all-American match against Jessica Pegula, 4-6, 6-1, 6-4.
 Kenin is the highest-seeded player left in the women's draw at No. 4, and she has shaken a slump with her return to Roland Garros, where she was the runner-up to Swiatek in October.